 You will, of course, have to be signed in as an administrator, and your Windows version must have shipped with GPEDIT.

-3] If you made no changes or do not remember making any, what you will have to do is identify the Registry or Group Policy setting which affects you and change it.
+3] If you made no changes or did not remember making any, what you will have to do is identify the Registry or Group Policy setting which affects you and change it.

 5] You may want to also take a look at this post – Some settings are managed by your organization.

-Do share you specific instances and how you managed to resolve the issue for the benefit of others.
+Do share your specific instances and how you managed to resolve the issue for the benefit of others.